carltheperson/limitless-lottery/README.md

 ## Buying *x* amount of tickets

-The calculations that determine how many lottery tickets won out of a certain amount, are calculated using binomial distribution.
+The calculations that determine how many lottery tickets won out of a certain amount, are calculated using the binomial distribution.
 This is a way of checking the number of successes in a sequence of n independent experiments. [*more information about binomial distribution*](https://en.wikipedia.org/wiki/Binomial_distribution)

 Using this technique I improved the performance of the ticket checking calculations to *O(1)*.